- Poly Fluoro Ltd

 Key Drivers of PTFE Price

-PTFE is made from the polymerisation of R22 gas – a refrigerant that finds its use mainly in the air conditioning and refrigerator industries.
+PTFE is made from the polymerization of R22 gas – a refrigerant that finds its use mainly in the air conditioning and refrigerator industries.
 As a result, PTFE prices are driven by the demand and supply of R22.
+Many OEMs are working really hard to make sure R22 is available at competitive prices.

 When prices started increasing in 2011, the key driver was thought to be Fluorspar – a mineral that is critical to the manufacture of R22.
 In conjunction with this, a spike in demand from the AC and refrigerator markets in China along with a general crackdown on R22 usage (as it is not an environmentally friendly gas) caused prices to shoot up.